 Quality education for all

-Nearly all Rwandan children are enrolled in primary school, but the quality of much education is a cause for concern.
+Nearly all Rwandan children are enrolled in primary school, but the quality of much of this education is a cause for concern.
 Children are leaving school without a decent level of literacy and numeracy.
 There are also high rates of repetition, especially the first year of primary, which is repeated by 70% of children.

-The Government of Rwanda introduced early childhood education (ECE) in 2013 to combat some of these issues.
+The government of Rwanda introduced early childhood education (ECE) in 2013 to combat some of these issues.
 However, most teachers are unqualified and struggling with a lack of resources.

 Between 5-15% of Rwandans are estimated to live with a disability.
 This group is more likely to be uneducated and live in poverty.
 Around a quarter of people in households headed by a person with disability live on less than 241 RWF (24p) per day, and there are still gaps in accessing healthcare and education.